Théophile Nata: International and governmental work

 gained the rank of High Officer of the National Order of Benin in 2000.

 From 2001 to 2003, he served as Minister of Agriculture, Livestock and Fisheries.
 He was again elected as a deputy in the National Assembly in the March 2003 parliamentary election.

-Nata has served in the Pan-African Parliament since 2004.
-Following the death of Jerome Sacca Kina Guezere in 2005, he became Fourth Vice-President of the Pan-African Parliament.
+Nata served in the Pan-African Parliament beginning in 2004.
+Following the death of Jerome Sacca Kina Guezere in 2005, he became Fourth Vice-president of the Pan-African Parliament.